emrgnt-cmplxty/fermi/docs/docs/3.tutorials/nfts/9-series.md

 https://github.com/near-examples/nft-tutorial/blob/main/nft-series/src/series.rs#L7-L58
 ```

 The function takes in a series ID in the form of a [u64](https://doc.rust-lang.org/std/primitive.u64.html), the metadata, royalties, and the price for tokens in the series.
 It will then create the [Series object](#series-object) and insert it into the contract's series_by_id data structure.
-It's important to note that the caller must be an approved creator and they must attach enough $Axion to cover storage costs.
+It's important to note that the caller must be an approved creator and they must attach enough $Fermi to cover storage costs.

 ### Minting NFTs